 David’s faith in God elicited miracles from Him.
 It is in this context, in this dry place, that David described the lush pastures to which God, as his shepherd, lovingly led him.
 That was why David had nothing to fear.
 He knew that if God could feed him in a desert, He could sustain him in any situation.
 If God could give David life in a place where no man could live, then God could save him from any enemy — including the king of Israel!
 David had faith, and therefore he enjoyed peace, tranquility, and prosperity.

 It’s interesting to note that the forest is called Hereth.
 Hereth, that harsh place of bareness, shares the same letters as the word Heruth, which means “freedom.”
 In Hebrew, when two words look alike, they are alike and connected in some way.
-But what possibly could be the connection between the lacking and limited forest of Hereth and the emancipating qualities of freedom?
+But what could possibly be the connection between the lacking and limited forest of Hereth and the emancipating qualities of freedom?

 The answer is that through living in a forest of limitations, we find our true freedom — and that happens when we find God.

 Maybe you’re going through a dry forest in your life right now.
 How will I pay the bills?
 How will I make it through this day?
 Sometimes it seems that we are living through challenges that most people couldn’t survive.
 Yet, if we place our faith in God like David did, we, too, will find our freedom from fear and despair as we realize that God can bless us with abundance and health anywhere.

 In the darkest alley or in the driest desert, God’s providence is everywhere.